Audit Committee Charter

 - Areas that the committee will review and study before providing summary reports to the Board when appropriate:

-- Review accounting changes or regulations proposed or adopted by bodies such as the Financial Accounting Standards Board, the American Institute of Certified Public Accountants, and the Office of Management and Budget.
+- Review accounting changes or regulations proposed or adopted by bodies such as the Governmental Accounting Standards Board, the American Institute of Certified Public Accountants, and the Office of Management and Budget.

 - Review tax policy changes from the Internal Revenue Service that may affect the organization’s tax-exempt status or its definition of tax-exempt activities.